President![]() Ron Ackerman, N8KBG |

 Secretary![]() Annie Kaeding, W8ALK |

 In 2006 with the right timing and encouragement from her husband, Randy (K8TMK), Annie decided to take the classes offered by BARA.
 By November 2008, she advanced from Technician to Extra Class.
 Annie’s first call sign was KD8CZO which she changed to the vanity call sign W8ALK.
 Annie hopes to get the WAS Award (Work All States).
 Annie was named 2008 BARA Ham of the Year.
 Annie worked at Heath Company for 21 years.
-In 1993, she became a Security Receptionist at Whirlpool and retired this year. |
+In 1993, she became a Security Receptionist at Whirlpool.
+She retired in 2009. |

 Treasurer![]() Gary Wallis, KB8VIM |